idfsuitdev/idfsuit.com/memory-bank/progress.md

 ## Current Status

-**Project Phase**: Initial Setup
+**Project Phase**: Implementation
 **Last Updated**: March 9, 2025

-The project is in its early setup phase.
-We have established the Next.js project structure and completed the Memory Bank documentation.
-Development of the actual website components has not yet begun.
+The project has progressed from initial setup to implementation.
+We have successfully built the core website with a noir aesthetic, including a splash loader with a dynamically drawn suit animation, and all required sections.

 ## What Works